 □ Safety of the public is in jeopardy from a major uncontrolled hazard. □ Continue Level 2 actions and ensure all are completed. □ Evacuation beyond IIZ, PAZ and EPZ based on the monitored levels of H2S and as dictated by the specifics of the incident itself in the absence of the ability to take monitored readings, responders should advise residents to Shelter-in-Place. □ Notification and evacuation will take place outside the EPZ in accordance with the Local Authority and / or First Nations based on monitored air quality. □ Evacuation of the area outside the EPZ is coordinated through the company ERP and the response framework in the Local Authority and/or First Nations' MEP.
-Alberta Health required

-Ignition is implemented if criteria met.
+Alberta Health Services also have a role in evacuation in accordance with the Alberta Public Health Act, as required □ Ignition is implemented if criteria met.
 Continue Air Quality Monitoring and evacuation even after ignition